Romani people in Ireland: Post-1989

-After the dissolution of Eastern Bloc, thousands of Romani, among others, sought asylum in Ireland and other Western countries.
+After the dissolution of Eastern Bloc, thousands of Romani people, among others, sought asylum in Ireland and other Western European countries.
 Their arrival prompted contrasting editorials in the mainstream newspapers.
 In 1989, Romani started to arrive in Ireland, predominantly by hiding in container lorries.
-In the summer of 1998, several hundred Romani arrived hidden in freight containers in Rosslare Harbour, many of them illegally trafficked.
+In the summer of 1998, several hundred Romani people arrived hidden in freight containers in Rosslare Harbour, many of them illegally trafficked.

 A second impetus for Romani immigration arose after the admittance of an additional 15 states to the European Union, with the populations coming to Dublin and the other major towns and cities.